awslabs/aws-encryption-sdk-specification/framework/structures.md

 The key to be used to validate a symmetric signature during decryption.

+If the algorithm suite does not contain a symmetric signing algorithm, the symmetric signing key MUST NOT be included in the materials.

+If the algorithm suite does contain a symmetric signing algorithm, the symmetric signing key MUST also be included in the materials if and only if the materials also include a [plaintext data key](#plaintext-data-key-1).

-The symmetric signature key MUST fit the specification for the [symmetric signature algorithm](algorithm-suites.md#symmetric-signature-algorithm) included in this decryption material's [algorithm suite](#algorithm-suite-1).
+If included, the symmetric signature key MUST fit the specification for the [symmetric signature algorithm](algorithm-suites.md#symmetric-signature-algorithm) included in this decryption material's [algorithm suite](#algorithm-suite-1).

 This value MUST be kept secret.